ChicoState/UX-Tee-Together/phaseIII/README.md

 ## Caveats

-NOTES: (n=5) is the absolute minumum acceptable sample size; Task 1 originally inlcuded profile picture; the actual act of adding a profile picture was struck from Hole19 to avoid potential privacy concerns, but no users were able to find the profile picture setting before giving up; the removal of this part of the task was disclosed to some, but not all, participants, which may have affected the difficulty rating of Task 1; bias from participants being fellow UX students; limited screening, people could just sign up; Hole19 was paywalled, we did not pay for full version.
+NOTES: (n=5) is the absolute minumum acceptable sample size; Task 1 originally included adding a profile picture; the actual act of adding a profile picture was struck from Hole19 to avoid potential privacy concerns, but no users were able to find the profile picture setting before giving up; the removal of this part of Task 1 was disclosed to some, but not all, participants, which may have affected the difficulty rating of Task 1; bias from participants being fellow UX students; limited screening, people could just sign up; Hole19 was paywalled, we did not pay for full version.